faith233525/poolsafe-portal/README.md

 Notes:

 - The Prisma schema uses `DATABASE_URL` environment variable.
 For quick local testing you can use SQLite by changing `provider` to `sqlite` in `prisma/schema.prisma` and updating `DATABASE_URL`.

+Security policy for secrets:
+- Do not hardcode tokens, passwords, or keys inside source code.
+- Keep `.env` files out of Git (enforced via `.gitignore`).
+- Use `.env.example` and `*.template` files to document required variables without values.
+- Rotate production secrets periodically and after any incident.

 - Azure AD, HubSpot, and email integrations are planned in `docs/integrations.md`.